achasveachas/yechiel-kalmenson-resume/README.md

 Volunteered in various locations around the world.

-**Responsibilities include:** organizing holiday events including the largest Passover Seder in the world, teaching both in one-on-one and larger class settings, helping build and translate websites for various Chabad Centers.
+**Responsibilities included:** organizing holiday events including the largest Passover Seder in the world, teaching both in one-on-one and larger class settings, helping build and translate websites for various Chabad Centers.

 ---